What is an SR-22? An explainer

 You should know the exact length of time you’ll be required to maintain an SR-22.
 Refer to your state division of motor vehicles or court order to get this information.

-Once that period is up, what’s next?
+Once the SR 22 period is up, what’s next?

 Once the term of your SR-22 is over, you’ll need to notify your insurance company so they can remove it from the policy; the SR-22 endorsement on your policy will not expire on its own.
-Once this requirement is lifted from your auto insurance policy, it is possible you’ll see a decrease in your rate, though it’s not guaranteed.
-Insurance rates typically go down three to five years after an accident or moving violation, so there is the possibility for a much lower rate in the years following an SR-22 requirement by the state.
+Once this requirement is lifted from your auto insurance policy, it is possible you’ll see a decrease in your car insurance rate, though it’s not guaranteed.
+Car insurance rates typically go down three to five years after an accident or moving violation, so there is the possibility for a much lower rate in the years following an SR-22 requirement by the state.

 If you need an SR-22, find out if any of our insurance products suit your needs.
 Get a quote today.